5 foods that contribute to healthy skin

-Top-shelf skin creams average about $400 per ounce, yet very few offer any proof that they do what they promise.
-A better bet that's backed by experts—and is much easier on your wallet?
-Load your shopping cart with nutrients that have been shown to possess skin-hydrating, sun-protecting, and skin-strengthening powers, says Amy Wechsler, MD, a New York City-based dermatologist.
-Here's her grocery list of the best foods for your skin:
+Top-shelf skin creams can go for $400 per ounce.
+Yet, few offer proof that they do what they promise.
+One affordable, expert-backed alternative?
+Focus instead on foods with nutrients that can help protect your skin, says Amy Wechsler, MD, a New York City-based dermatologist.
+Here's her grocery list of good eats.

 Firm, bright, and colorful

-What they do: Brightly colored fruits and vegetables are packed with antioxidants.
-These powerful anti-inflammatory help your skin neutralize free radicals whenever they make an appearance.
-Free radicals are highly reactive oxygen molecules that damage cells and contribute to everything from dryness to wrinkles.
+Brightly colored fruits and vegetables are packed with antioxidants.
+These powerful anti-inflammatory substances help your body neutralize free radicals whenever they make an appearance.
+Free radicals are molecules that damage cells and contribute to skin changes, from dryness to wrinkles.

 Fresh and juicy